 Exploring the Isaan: the Khmer Temple of Prasat Hin Phimai.
 Temple of Prasat Prasat Hin Phimai, Isaan, Thailand.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

-Exploring the Isaan: the Khmer Temple of Prasat Hin Phimai
+Exploring the Isaan and the Khmer Temple of Prasat Hin Phimai

 Aside from a few local kids who clambered about the ruins, treating it more like a playground than a spiritual or historical site, we saw just a few families and a solitary Buddhist nun praying within the temple.
-It was bliss compared to the crowds at Angkor Wat we would meet on an assignment to Cambodia the following month.
+It was bliss compared to the crowds we would encounter at the Khmer Empire temple of Angkor Wat on an assignment to Cambodia the following month.

-For several hours we were left almost entirely alone to wander about Prasat Hin Phimai, a splendid 11th century temple sanctuary situated at the end of the ancient Khmer highway from Angkor Wat.
+For several hours we were left almost entirely alone to wander about Prasat Hin Phimai, a splendid 11th century temple sanctuary situated at the end of the ancient Khmer highway from Angkor.

-While the Khmer people were Hindus when Phimai was constructed, the local people were Buddhists and had been since the 7th century, so that by the 12th century the temple complex was dedicated to Mahayana Buddhism, as its exquisite carvings attest.
+While the Khmer Empire’s state religion was Hindu when Phimai was constructed, the local Khmer people were still Buddhists and had been since the 7th century, so that by the 12th century the temple complex was dedicated to Mahayana Buddhism, as its exquisite carvings attest.

 We explored every centimetre of the elegant ruins, taking photographs as much as taking in the tranquillity of the place, and stayed until sunset when the temple sanctuary turned tangerine and the central temple’s interior was illuminated by a single shaft of light.